FraunhoferIWES/foxes/docs/source/index.rst

     :align: center

 .. versionadded:: 1.7.7
-    New output class `MultipleFarmsOutput` for handling splitting and aggregation of results for simulations of multiple wind farms and wind farm clusters.
+    New output classes `WindFarmsEval` and `ClusterEval` for handling splitting and aggregation of results for simulations of multiple wind farms and wind farm clusters.

 .. versionadded:: 1.7.7
     New command line application `era52foxes`, converting data files from ERA5